-- 6.1 Resource Implications There is an ongoing financial implication for the Council in terms of supporting the work of Members and Officers in keeping the NSPF up to date.
+- 6.1 Resource Implications There is an ongoing financial implication for the Council in terms of supporting the work of members and officers in keeping the NSPF up to date.
 A direct financial contribution is also made to cover the costs of the NSPF Programme Manager and the ongoing studies needed to evidence the NSPF.
-Officer time is within existing staff resources and the NSPF reflects work that would, in any event need to be undertaken as part of the Local Plan process, in terms of Duty to Cooperate and Statement of Common Ground.
+Officer time is within existing staff resources and the NSPF reflects work that would, in any event, need to be undertaken as part of the Local Plan process, in terms of the Duty to Cooperate and a Statement of Common Ground.
 Significant financial savings have been and can be made through the joint commissioning of evidence base work.
-The budget is available for this work and if it were not undertaken through the NSPF, resource would need to be found to prepare elements of the Local Plan evidence base and fulfil the requirements of the Duty to Cooperate and Statement of Common Ground. - 6.2 Legal Implications the NSPF will be a key element in demonstrating that Norfolk's local planning authorities are working together as required under the Duty to Co-operate set out in the Localism Act 2011 and in demonstrating that they are meeting the requirements to produce Statements of Common Ground under the NPPF. - 6.3 Equality Implications It is not considered that the Framework will have any adverse impacts in terms of equalities. - 6.4 Environmental Impact As a non-statutory document which is not making new policy, there are no negative environmental implications.
-The NSPF indicates how the Norfolk local authorities aim to work together to manage some environmental matters (such as recreational pressures on sensitive nature conservation sites) more effectively. - 6.5 Crime and Disorder It is not considered that the Framework will have any adverse impacts in terms of crime and disorder. - 6.6 Risks Other constituent partners may not agree to the NSPF and its future working, but this is minimised as a result of the partners being fully involved in the process including through the overseeing Member level group.
+The budget is available for this work and if it were not undertaken through the NSPF, resource would need to be found elsewhere. - 6.2 Legal Implications the NSPF will be a key element in demonstrating that Norfolk's local planning authorities are working together as required under the Duty to Co-operate set out in the Localism Act 2011 and in demonstrating that they are meeting the requirements to produce Statements of Common Ground under the NPPF. - 6.3 Equality Implications It is not considered that the Framework will have any adverse impacts in terms of equalities. - 6.4 Environmental Impact As a non-statutory document which is not making new policy, there are no negative environmental implications.
+The NSPF indicates how the Norfolk local authorities aim to work together to manage some environmental matters (such as recreational pressures on sensitive nature conservation sites) more effectively. - 6.5 Crime and Disorder It is not considered that the Framework will have any adverse impacts in terms of crime and disorder